 Can I Make a Personal Injury Claim Without a Lawyer?

-Thanks for visiting the Sally Morin Law Personal Injury attorney website.
+Thanks for visiting the Sally Morin Personal Injury Lawyers Personal Injury attorney website.
 As a practicing personal injury attorney for the last 20 years, I've heard that question a lot.

 In this article, we're going to dive a little deeper into this topic and answer all of your questions about filing, fighting for, and winning a personal injury claim without a lawyer.